 - Difficulty opening your mouth

 Impacted teeth can cause several issues in the mouth.
-Impacted teeth can invade space near the second molar, which increases the risk of infection.
+Impacted teeth can invade space near the second molar, which increases the risk of infection and may raise questions about whether wisdom teeth really need to be removed.
 The pressure from the tooth can cause teeth to shift and require orthodontic treatment to realign your teeth.
 Because of the location of your wisdom teeth, they can be tough to clean; this can leave food trapped between the gum and the partially erupted tooth.

-Because a partially impacted tooth is more difficult to clean, this increases the risk of developing a painful inflammatory gum condition called pericoronitis.
-Cysts can also develop within the jawbone, causing damage to nerves, teeth, and the jawbone.
+Because a partially impacted tooth is more difficult to clean, this increases the risk of developing a painful inflammatory gum condition called pericoronitis, and partially erupted wisdom teeth are also more susceptible to cavities.
+Cysts can also develop within the jawbone, causing damage to nerves, teeth, and the jawbone, which is why many providers recommend early removal of wisdom teeth.

 Will an Impacted Tooth Fix Itself?